Adjusting a deal if an Agent has been overpaid or underpaid commissions

 • Reversing Agent Payouts

 IMPORTANT, please read!
-Fixing deals are easy but there are a few key things you have to keep in mind.
-One, make sure you always follow what happens at the bank level.
-If you fix your deal but have changed any of the amounts that have cleared your ...
+Fixing deals is usually straightforward, but there are a few key things to keep in mind: Always follow what has already been posted to the bank.
+If you update a deal after funds have cleared, it may cause reconciliation ...

 • Partial Payout